Progress Component Settings

 Custom Buttons

-Custom buttons may be added to the Workflow Progress Component menu (arrow button at the right side, Process Instance Menu (23) in this article).
+Custom buttons may be added to the Workflow Progress Component menu (arrow button at the right side, Process Instance Menu in this article).
 These buttons must have click handlers.
-Handlers (16) can be of following types:
+Handlers can have following types:

 • Form - Opens a Work-Relay form (available from version 5.0, the form can be for any Data Source Object).
 If selected, the Form Layout Mode must also be defined.